-Google Chrome comes with a zooming function which will enlarge the webpage including text, images, videos etc..
-But each webpage needs to be manually zoomed in or zoomed out.
+Google Chrome comes with a zooming function which will enlarge the web page including text, images, videos etc. But each web page needs to be manually zoomed in or zoomed out.
 Hover Zoom can automatically zoom photos on mouse hover in Chrome.

 The shortcut for zooming in is Ctrl – + and for zooming out, you can press Ctrl – -.
 To zoom in or zoom out using the mouse, you can hold the Ctrl key and move the mouse scroll button up or down to zoom in or out.

 Most of the times, we need small images to be zoomed in to take a closer look at pictures.

 Hover Zoom – automatically zoom photos on hovering

 Update: Now you can use Hover Zoom+ for the same purpose.

 Hover Zoom is a wonderful Google Chrome extension which does the trick for us.

 Hover Zoom provides larger versions of thumbnails or smaller images when you hover your mouse over the image.